OSDeploy/GitBook/osbuilder/how-to/import-an-operating-system.md

 ### Reporting Phase

 In this phase, all the configuration about the imported Operating System will be displayed.
 All of this is saved in the OSMedia logs as well as the PowerShell transcript.

+**Right click and open the following image in a new tab for a better look at the output**

 ![](/assets/Import-OSMedia-Reporting.png)